oschrenk/notes/england.md

 ## Durham ##

-[Durham Universiy](http://www.dur.ac.uk/) Beautiful Campus.
+[Durham University](http://www.dur.ac.uk/) Beautiful Campus.
 The uni itself was closed, but the library was open, showing first edition folios of Shakespeare, Newton's Mathematica.
 Oh yeah...

-There is a small second hand shop at the end of North Road, just befire the bridge (Silver Street), left, down.
+There is a small second hand shop at the end of North Road, just before the bridge (Silver Street), left, down.
 I bought an awesome sweater there!

 Forget the Durham Indoor Market.
 All rubbish.

-[Durham Cathedral](http://www.durhamcathedral.co.uk/) Forh the money over and walk up the stairs.
+[Durham Cathedral](http://www.durhamcathedral.co.uk/) Fork the money over and walk up the stairs.
 Awesome view.
-The courtyard and the cathedral itself (with an added twoer) are used in the Harry Potter movies.
+The courtyard and the cathedral itself (with an added tower) are used in the Harry Potter movies.

 ## Whitby ##

 There is a bus from Durham to Whitby (but only from April to September).
 It takes a few hours by Bus.
 It isn't really faster by train.
 If you have a car take it.

-Ther is a beach.
+There is a beach.
 Dip your toe in the water.

 [Whitby Abbey](http://www.english-heritage.org.uk/daysout/properties/whitby-abbey/) First up the 199 stairs.
 The Abbey itself is a ruin.
 YOu have to pay to visit it.
 Must see.
 It was closed, but there was opening, where you can sneak in.
 Being alone there was breathtaking.
 It is beautiful.